Luma-exe/Luma-Academia/_INFS 3003 Artificial Intelligence/Lecture 2 - Solving Problems by Searching.md

 ### Definitions

 #### Intelligent Agent

+> [!faq] Definition of Intelligent Agent
-- **Definition**: A system that can perceive its environment and perform intelligent actions in that environment
+A system that can perceive its environment and perform intelligent actions in that environment

 - **Remember**: Intelligent action = Knowledge representation + Search

 #### Problem-Solving Agent

+> [!faq] Definition of Problem-Solving Agent
-- **Definition**: An intelligent agent that can search a path consisting of a sequence of actions to reach a goal state
+An intelligent agent that can search a path consisting of a sequence of actions to reach a goal state

 ### Problem-Solving Process